-Deep Learning and Hyperspectral Imaging – AI4AGRICULTURE
+Deep Learning and high-resolution RGB imaging– AI4AGRICULTURE

-This Flagship Innovation Experiment’s (FIE) goal is to reduce spraying applications on crops by combining Artificial Intelligence (AI) with hyperspectral imaging, thus creating a supportive decision model to channel the collected data into task maps.
+This Flagship Innovation Experiment’s (FIE) goal is to reduce spraying applications on crops by combining Artificial Intelligence (AI) with High-resolution RGB imaging, thus creating a supportive decision model to channel the collected data into task maps.
 In order to apply the right amount at the right time extensive information on the crop status is needed.
 These data are collected by hyperspectral cameras, capturing the reflection of light on leaves to provide information about pigment concentration, cell structure or infections.
-Hence, this FIE relies on deep learning technology and analytics to construct and validate cutting edge algorithms, producing new data and thus better classifying crop images.
+Hence, this FIE relies on deep learning technology and analytics to construct and validate cutting-edge algorithms, producing new data and thus better classifying crop images.

 Generative Autoencoder Networks (GANs) are essential for agricultural systems since the window for data acquisition is typically short and the need for quantity is prevalent with data-hungry deep architectures.
 The deep learning algorithms will be implemented on supercomputers to allow fast training of decision algorithms, while inference will be done on embedded Graphics Processing Unit (GPU) devices.
 The results provide the necessary input to build task maps which are ultimately used to carry out precise spraying operations.

 The drone flights were performed manually and no autonomous flights have been done yet.
 In addition to the drone, cameras were mounted on a tractor boom sprayer.

 The first challenge was to define the focus of our analysis and what kind of information we should provide.
 At the beginning of the project, it was unclear on which crops and which growth stage the focus should be.
 After an investigation of the images, we concluded that it was too complicated and unnecessary for the project to identify the weed at the species level.
 Therefore it was agreed to classify the first season based on ‘weed’, ‘crop’, and ‘soil’.